• Skip to primary navigation

 Compensating for one injury creates another

 Pain is “multisynaptic”.
 This means there are many highways running to the brain which all carry the sensation of pain.
-It’s actually one of ways that acupuncture works.
+It’s actually one of the ways acupuncture for dogs works.
 We stimulate the body at acupuncture points, which shuts the “gate” to other roads of pain from a sore joint, a sore back, a toothache, etc.

 Acupuncture is used in veterinary medicine for pain control in dogs, among other things.